Skip to Content

 I don’t see any location data / Everything shows as local

 Tracearr uses client IP addresses reported by your media server to determine geolocation.
-If all sessions show as “local” or have no location data, your media server isn’t seeing the real client IPs — usually because a reverse proxy is in front of it.
+If remote sessions show as “local” or have no location data, your media server isn’t seeing the real client IPs — usually because a reverse proxy is in front of it.

 Two things need to be configured: